Duet3D/wiki-content/User_manual/Machine_configuration/robot_4_axis_palletized.md

 The endpoint's horizontal orientation is ensured by mechanical parallelogram (often two connected parallelograms) based parallel arms.
 ABB IRB 460, Fanuc M-410, EEZYbotARM (thingiverse 1454048), MK2 plus (thingiverse 2520572) and R290 3 axis are examples.
 A similar construction, but with the stepper 3 directly connected with the arm, are handled with this construction as well, like the Kuka KR 700 and Borunte BRTIRPZ.
 The important property is axis 4 without actuator, which is parallel to the base plate by mechanical means.

-Robots like ABB IRB 8700 and Stäubli TX340 SH use a parallelogram as well and seem to be type 4 axis palletized, but they have only a parallelogram to place the motor of arm 3 to the base.
+Robots like ABB IRB 8700 and Stäubli TX340 SH use a parallelogram as well and seem to be type 4 axis palletized, but they have only a parallelogram to place the motor of arm 3 to the axis 1 plate.
 They can be modeled with the normal industrial 6 axis robot configuration.

 If an endpoint is assembled vertical to the horizontal plate at the end, the Z axis (hotend, drill) stays vertical.
 However, the Z axis rotation angle changes when position changes with respect to the coordinate system.
 This may be a disadvantage.
 The option is to install a 4th actuator at the plate.